Microsoft-Build-2016/CodeLabs-GameDev-4-GraphicsDiag/README.md

 <a name="Exercise1"></a>
 ### Exercise 1: Profiling ###

+The _Graphics Diagnostics_ tools in Visual Studio are designed to help you locate rendering problems by starting with the visual artifacts that indicate the problem and then tracing back to the source of the problem by focusing only on relevant shader code, pipeline stages, draw calls, resources, and device state in the app's own source code.

+In this exercise, you will use the diagnostic tools to profile the game to check the CPU usage and identify performance issues.

 <a name="Ex1Task1"></a>
 #### Task 1 - Playing with the game ####
+In this task, you will play with the game to learn how it works and get familiar with the UI.

 1. Open the project in UNITY and play the game a few times by clicking on the **PLAY** button.
 You control the rocket by pressing **A** and **D** on the keyboard, and launch by pressing **SPACE** or click the **Launch** button on the user interface.
 Above the rocket, there is a path indicator: